-Businesses have the power to address these challenges by conducting regular skills gap analyses.
-When executed correctly, a skills gap analysis can be a powerful tool for gathering insights into where your workforce falls short on critical skills so that you can proactively address gaps before they pose a problem.
+Businesses have the power to address these challenges by conducting a skills gap analysis on a regular basis.
+When executed correctly, this can be a powerful tool for gathering insights into where your workforce falls short on critical skills so that you can proactively address gaps before they pose a problem.

 Understanding skills gaps

 A skills gap describes the phenomenon of having a workforce, or members within a workforce, whose skill sets and competencies do not align with the requirements of their work.